Where can I find information on ballast water management?

 - Guidelines for ballast water exchange in the Antarctic treaty area adopted by resolution MEPC.163(56).

-The Guidelines for the uniform implementation of the BWM Convention can be accessed here
+The Guidelines and a number of other relevant guidance documents can be accessed here

 What are the requirements for approval of ballast water management systems?